 Sharon turned to Cyndi at that time.
-Cyndi was about to answer her, but they were interrupted with another set of commotion.
+Cyndi was about to answer her, but they were interrupted by another set of commotion.
 Cyndi and Sharon headed toward the door, knowing it was their own people coming again.

 “Make way, please,” Joanne yelled out.
-“This is not some road show.”
+“This is not some roadshow.”

 Cyndi smiled at the familiarity of the situation.
 “Our host is back.”

 Mr. Tseng zoomed past them at that time.
 “Qiao Qiao!”

 “Ba!”
 Joanne called out happily.
 She had let go of Calvin’s arm and was hugging her father.
 But she soon pulled away.
 “I have to tend to his wound first.”